 The studies conducted to update the TDS/Nitrogen Management Plans in the 1983 and 1995 Basin Plans were not designed to validate or revise the TDS or nitrate-nitrogen objectives for groundwater.
 Rather, the focus of the studies was to determine how best to meet those established objectives.
 During public hearings to consider adoption of the 1995 Basin Plan, a number of water supply and wastewater agencies in the region commented that the TDS and nitrate-nitrogen objectives for groundwater should be reviewed, considering the estimated cost of complying with them (several billion dollars).
 In response, the Regional Board identified the review of these objectives as a high Basin Plan triennial review priority, and stakeholders throughout the Region agreed to provide sufficient resources to perform the necessary studies.
 In December 1995, these agencies, under the auspices of the Santa Ana Watershed Project Authority (SAWPA), formed the Nitrogen/Total Dissolved Solids (TDS) Task Force (Task Force) to undertake a watershed-wide study (Nitrogen/TDS Study) to review the groundwater objectives and the TDS/Nitrogen Management Plan in the Basin Plan as a whole.
 SAWPA managed the study, and Risk Sciences and Wildermuth Environmental, Inc., served as project consultants.
 Major tasks included review of the groundwater subbasin boundaries, development of recommendations for revised boundaries, development of appropriate TDS and nitrate-nitrogen objectives for the subbasins (management zones), and update of the TDS and TIN wasteload allocations to ensure compliance with both the established objectives for the Santa Ana River and tributaries and the recommended groundwater objectives.
 A complete list of all tasks completed in Phases 1A & 1B and 2A & 2B is included in the Appendix.
 The Task Force effort resulted in substantive proposed changes to the Basin Plan, including new groundwater management zones (Chapter 3) and new nitrate-nitrogen and TDS objectives for the management zones (Chapter 4).
 These changes necessitated the update and revision of the TDS/Nitrogen Management Plan, which is described below.

 The Task Force studies, including the technical methods employed, are documented in a series of reports (Ref.
 1-5).
 The Task Force studies differed from prior efforts to review the TDS and nitrogen management plans in that the BPP was not utilized.
 A revised model approach, not involving use of the QUAL-2e model, was used to update the wasteload allocations for the Santa Ana River.
 The Task Force concluded that the BPP no longer remained a viable tool for water quality planning purposes, and also concluded that the development of a new model was beyond the scope and financial capabilities of the Task Force.
-The efficacy of modeling to formulate and update salt management plans in this Region has been well demonstrated; in the future, priority should be given to the development of a new model that would assist with future Basin Plan reviews.
+The efficacy of modeling to formulate and update salt management plans in this Region has been well demonstrated.
+In 2004, the Regional Board directed that priority should be given to the development of a new model that would assist with future Basin Plan reviews.

 III.
 TDS/Nitrogen Management Plan